Longshore and Harbor Workers Compensation

 The LS-203 provides a detailed structure ensuring that the form collects essential information required to efficiently process workers’ compensation claims under various U.S. laws.
 It is designed to gather detailed personal, employment, and injury-related information to accurately determine benefits and legal compliance.

 The LS-203 form requires detailed information across 36 sections, with only two fields that may be left blank.
 All other sections must be accurately completed to qualify for LHWCA benefits.
 The specific questions are outlined below.
+Our longshore lawyer can help you get the longshore workers’ comp settlement you deserve.
+Be sure to file an LHWCA claim in Louisiana.

 LS-203 Form Questions